samanvaya1/DLS_GUI/README.md

 -------
 Detailed descriptions of the features along with instructions for data loading, parameter adjustment, analysis, algorithms comparison, and exporting are provided in the attached manual _DLS GUI Manual.pdf_.
 <img src="https://user-images.githubusercontent.com/24664516/217431770-9b091b5b-6803-4afb-90e6-5af40e07dbb4.JPG" alt="Manual_Contents" width=40% height=40%/>

+We have also included an sample data file _TestDataFile.txt_ for testing/demonstration purposes.

 License
 -------